Prag8855/aab/content/guides/sabbatical-leave.md

 ### How to start a working time account

-Talk to your HR department.
+Talk to your human resources department.
 They will tell you if they have such a program at your company.
 Each company has different rules.
 Most companies do not offer working time accounts.

 ## Option 2: Unpaid leave